olexii4/che-theia-machines-plugin/README.md

 ## Developing with the browser example

-Start watching of the hello world extension.
+Start watching of the che-theia-machines extension.

     cd theia-machines-extension
     yarn watch